-- Keep their passport valid for six months into the future at all times; - Maintain a valid I-20: have their I-20 updated by Student Services if they have changes such as major, change of name, and/or completion of degree date; - Enroll in a full course load every quarter.
+- Keep their passport valid for six months into the future at all times; - Maintain a valid I-20: have their I-20 updated by Student Affairs if they have changes such as major, change of name, and/or completion of degree date; - Enroll in a full course load every quarter.
 Full time for undergraduates is 12 units per quarter.
-Full time for graduates is 9 units per quarter, except during practicum and internship; - NOT work on or off campus without appropriate authorization from Student Services or the United States Citizenship and Immigration Services (USCIS) as required.
-For more information on off campus work permission, see http://www.paloaltou.edu/admissions/admissions-resources/future-international-students/employment - Contact Student Services if you need to transfer to another institution, extend your program or if you have a new address; - Have their passport and I-20 checked by Student Services before traveling internationally.
+Full time for graduates is 9 units per quarter, except during practicum and internship; - NOT work on or off campus without appropriate authorization from Student Affairs or the United States Citizenship and Immigration Services (USCIS) as required.
+See the International Student Services website for more information. - Contact Student Affairs if you need to transfer to another institution, extend your program or if you have a new address; - Have their passport and I-20 checked by Student Affairs before traveling internationally.